Universal transition of spectral fluctuation in particle-hole symmetric system: Transition from Poisson to Wigner-Dyson statistics in single spectrum: universality

-Coming to first of the two questions we posed in introduction about the behavior of spectral statistics as a function of energy, we choose ratio of nearest neighbor spacing as a probe.
 The numerical diagonalization of matrices are done using LAPACK (a standard software library for numerical linear algebra subroutines for complex matrices \footnote{The LAPACK subroutines used for diagonalization of complex matrices are available at \url{https://www.netlib.org/lapack}}) subroutines.
 The numerical parameters chosen for this study is detailed as follows.
 Throughout our analysis, we have considered $N\times N$ block matrices for $2N\times 2N$ Hamiltonian $H$.
 The mean ($\{b_{kl}\}$) of the Gaussian distribution for all the cases is considered to be zero to keep our numerical study simple.
 The numerical value of the arbitrary parameter $\gamma$ in the definition of $Y$ in Eq.~\ref{8} is fixed to be equal to $1/4$.
 Ensemble specific details are: (\textbf{BE}) This ensemble of matrices are exactly diagonalized for two $c$ values ($c=0.4$ and $1$), while $ 2N = 1024 $ and the size of the ensemble is taken 5000. (\textbf{AE}) Two dimensional (2D) Anderson ensemble is considered for each block matrices ($\mathcal{H}$ and $\Delta$) of the Hamiltonian in Eq.~\ref{5} with linear size $L=22$ and therefore, the size of $H$ becomes $2N=2\times L^2=968$.
 An ensemble of $5000$ matrices of this size is considered to diagonalize for each cases with $w^2=12$ and $36$ in the variance of the diagonal elements of the block matrices in Eq.~\ref{h}.
 For all the cases the variance of the off-diagonal elements are fixed at $w_s^2=12$ and the mean of the distribution are kept to be zero (\textit{i.e.} $t=t_s=0$). (\textbf{EE}) We have considered two different cases with $\tilde{b}=10$ and $12$ and generated $5000$ matrices of size $2N=1024$ for both the cases for exact diagonalization.